Coleen Nolan diagnosed with cancer just days after sister shares heartbreaking update

-Loose Women’s Coleen Nolan shares cancer diagnosis after sister’s incurable cancer has spread to her brain
+Blackpool's Loose Woman Coleen Nolan shares cancer diagnosis after sister’s incurable cancer has spread

-Coleen Nolan has revealed she has been diagnosed with skin cancer during Monday’s Loose Women - just days after her sister shared her own cancer update
+Blackpool's Coleen Nolan has revealed she has been diagnosed with skin cancer during Monday’s Loose Women - just days after her sister shared her own cancer update.

 Nolan shared that she had found a “tiny” piece of skin on her shoulder that was red and wouldn’t go away, which she initially believed to be eczema.
 By chance, she had attended a dermatologist appointment at the start of the year for a different issue, where she then decided to get her shoulder looked at.